HachiroSan/AzanBot-Twitter/README.md

 </p>

 ## Installation
-You need to set your system time to local timezone (script will be using system time to work).
+You need to set your system time to GMT +8 timezone (script use system time to work).
 You also need to have Python 3.
 (Project developed on Python 3.9.2)

 1. Clone the repository